reepabarboza/CTSAssignment/README.md

-# CTSAssignment
+# Spring Batch Example
-Read the files SamplePlanAndTransactionData.xlsx and java_assignment.doc for the project details
+The Project requirement and Description can be found at SamplePlanAndTransactionData.xlsx and java_assignment.doc.